IBM/aspera-cli/README.md

 Workaround on server side: Either remove the fingerprint from `aspera.conf`, or keep only RSA host keys in `sshd_config`.

 References: ES-1944 in release notes of 4.1 and to [HSTS admin manual section "Configuring Transfer Server Authentication With a Host-Key Fingerprint"](https://www.ibm.com/docs/en/ahts/4.2?topic=upgrades-configuring-ssh-server).

+### Error "can't find header files for ruby"

+Some Ruby gems dependencies require compilation of native parts (C).
+This also requires Ruby header files.
+If Ruby was installed as a Linux Packages, then also install ruby dev elopment package:
+`ruby-dev` ir `ruby-devel`, depending on distribution.

 ### ED255519 key not supported